gvwilson/sensibleadventures/nardica/nardica.md

 "But then when would you knit?"
 Iffy asked,
-nudging her aunt with her elbow.
+nudging her foster mother with her elbow.
 Aunt Naggie blushed.
 Her "knitting" consisted of two balls of yarn, a pair of needles,